jordzen/A-Walk-Through-Mordor/README.md

 * The theme and game are based on J.R.R.
 Tolkien's The Lord Of The Rings.
 * https://validator.w3.org/ was used to validate HTML.
 * https://jigsaw.w3.org/css-validator/validator was used to validate CSS.
+* https://jshint.com/ was used to validate Javascript.
+* https://ui.dev/amiresponsive was used for my responsive image in this file.